CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 🇵🇹 CIPLE A2

-The CIPLE A2 Vocabulary Guide: Which Words Do You Really Need?
+CIPLE A2 Vocabulary: Words You Really Need

 January 16, 2026

 Preparing for the CIPLE A2 exam often feels like trying to swallow a dictionary, but success actually depends on a much narrower, more strategic set of language skills.
 The CIPLE A2 (Certificado Inicial de Português Língua Estrangeira) does not require you to be a literary expert; instead, it certifies that you have a "basic user" command of the language, capable of surviving in predictable, everyday situations.
+It is crucial for candidates intending to use the CIPLE A2 certificate for official purposes, such as Portuguese citizenship or long-term residency applications, to be aware that as of January 20, 2024, Law 9/2024 enacts a five (5) year validity period for CIPLE certificates from the date of issuance for these specific purposes.
+Always consult the latest guidelines from the Instituto Camões or relevant government authorities.

 The 400–600 Word Goal: High-Frequency Strategy